- 1 IRS Revenue Procedure 92-70 (5471 Dormant CFC Rules)

 IRS Revenue Procedure 92-70: The IRS form 5471 is a very complicated international tax form.
 It requires U.S. persons with an interest in or ownership over a foreign corporation to report the information annually to the IRS.
 Unlike other international information reporting forms, the form 5471 can be quite complicated.
 The form serves as a tax return for the foreign corporation.
 The filer must include the income generated and expenses deducted — along with a “balanced” financial sheet.
 But, if the foreign corporation qualifies as dormant under Rev. Proc.
 92-70, the IRS cuts the filer a break, and limits the Taxpayer’s reporting requirements.

 IRS Revenue Procedure 92-70

-Luckily, if your business qualifies as a “Dormant” corporation, you may be able to sidestep some of the more complicated aspects of the reporting (although the form 5471 still must be reported).
+If the business qualifies as a “dormant” corporation, the filer may be able to sidestep some of the more complicated aspects of the reporting (although the form 5471 still must be reported).

 5471 Dormant Foreign Corporation